gesiellucas/wp-migrate-seeder/README.md

 # luapress-cpt
-A plugin that manner Custom Post Type to a wordpress website.
+A plugin that manage Custom Post Type to wordpress website.